emeb/duo-examples/audio_fulldup/README.md

 Use the normal build process for duo-examples.
 Note however that this target requires libasound which is not included in the usual duo-app-sdk that is installed by the envsetup.sh script.
-You must first run the envsetup.sh script and then copy in the includes and libraries for ALSA support.
+You must first run the envsetup.sh script and then copy in the includes and libraries for ALSA support from the full buildroot SDK (assuming you've already configured and built ALSA for your target device with the SDK).
 The following commands should help:

 ### includes
 ```